StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ////
 //// tab | Double Pound Signs (`##`)

-- **Usage**: Use two `##` for comments that describe the functionality of a block of code, such as a loop, conditional sequence, control structure, or a group of related variable declarations.
+- **Usage**: Use two-pound signs for comments that describe the functionality of a block of code, such as a loop, conditional sequence, control structure, or a group of related variable declarations.
 Place these comments directly above the relevant code block.
-- **Blank Lines**: If a blank line is placed between the comment and the block of code it refers to, the comment is considered to no longer apply to that code, allowing for a clear separation between different logical units or groups of code.
+- **Blank Lines**:  comment applies only to the block of code immediately following it.
+If a blank line is inserted between a comment and a block of code, it indicates that the comment does not apply to that code block, allowing for a clear separation between different logical units or groups of code.

 ///// admonition | Examples
     type: example